 - 1 Jobs are classified based on the WR Job Level Classification System.
 The University Job Ranking system (UFO) is part of the WR Job Level Classification System. - 2 Every classification level includes a salary scale.
-The salary scales are listed in Appendix A of the CAO. - 3 When establishing a new or amended job profile, the Job Classification Complaints Procedure of Wageningen Research will apply. - 4 In the event of a complaint about an applicable job profile, the Regulations on the Individual Right of Complaint of Wageningen Research will apply.
+The employee shall receive a monthly salary determined in accordance with the provisions of this chapter and the salary scales as listed in Appendix A of the CAO. - When establishing a new or amended job profile, the Job Classification Complaints Procedure of Wageningen Research will apply. - 4 In the event of a complaint about an applicable job profile, the Regulations on the Individual Right of Complaint of Wageningen Research will apply.